David-Duigan/Galactic-Invasion/README.md

 If you don't like the music, or it irritates you, or it's too loud, just go to main.js line 164 (This might change!) and set the volume to 0.

 Let's see who can tell me what the bosses abilities are!
-If you want to, you can give me the answer on discord to _alexei2 or say it right here in the discussions!
+If you want to, you can give me the answer in the discussions! (https://github.com/David-Duigan/Galactic-Invasion/discussions/1)
-Also, while you're there.
-Do you think i should make a Discord server for the game?
+Also, while you're there, Do you think i should make a Discord server for the game?

-If any bugs are found, please report them to me on discord, or in the discussion.
+If any bugs are found, please report them to me in the discussion. (https://github.com/David-Duigan/Galactic-Invasion/discussions/2)
 Also, any ideas are very welcome!

 If you like this project so far, please consider giving it a star :)!